 On May 20, then Super-Cyclone Amphan made landfall, hitting regions of Bangladesh and India particularly hard.
 It is the strongest cyclone to have formed in the Bay of Bengal since 1999.
 Some 100 people died, and nearly 10 million people across the region are estimated to have been affected.
 Islamic Relief teams in the area responded immediately to get emergency food aid and other essential items to vulnerable communities.

-The cyclone’s strength has dwindle alhamdulilah, but the need is still immense.
+The cyclone has since passed alhamdulilah, but the need is still immense.

 India’s vast population size and rapid growth mean that while the percent of Indians living in poverty has fallen, the absolute number of individuals living in poverty in India’s poorest states has actually increased.

 That coupled with the region being prone to natural disasters like monsoons and floods means that hundreds of thousands of people face displacement, injury, or worse.

 Did you know…